- After Effects User Guide

 Because 16-bpc frames use half the memory of 32-bpc frames, rendering previews in a 16-bpc project is faster, and previews can be longer than in a 32-bpc project.
 8-bpc frames use even less memory, but the tradeoff between quality and performance can be obvious in some images at a project color depth of 8 bpc.

 You can use the HDR Compander effect to compress the dynamic range of a layer with an HDR footage item as its source.
-In this way, you can use tools that don’t support HDR color, such as 8-bpc and 16-bit effects.
-When you’re done, use the HDR Compander to undo the dynamic range compression.
+This way, you can use tools that don't support HDR colors, such as 8-bpc and 16-bit effects.
+When you're done, use the HDR Compander to undo the dynamic range compression.
 The HDR Highlight Compression effect lets you compress the highlight values in an HDR image so that they fall within the value range of a low dynamic range image.

-Because we can see only a subset of the luminance values in a real-world scene in an HDR image on a monitor, it is sometimes necessary to adjust the exposure—the amount of light captured in an image—when working with an HDR image.
+Because we can see only a subset of the luminance values in a real-world scene in an HDR image on a monitor, it's sometimes necessary to adjust the exposure—the amount of light captured in an image—when working with an HDR image.
 Adjusting the exposure of an HDR image is like adjusting the exposure when photographing a scene in the real world, allowing you to bring detail out of dark or bright areas.
-You can use the Exposure effect to change the color values of a layer for final output, or you can just adjust the exposure in a specific viewer for preview purposes.
+You can use the Exposure effect to change the color values of a layer for the final output, or you can adjust the exposure in a specific viewer for preview purposes.

 Because some operations—including glows, blurs, and some blending modes—behave differently in 32-bpc mode as compared with 8-bpc or 16-bpc mode, your composition may look significantly different when you switch between high dynamic range and low dynamic range project settings.